 6. Make your own no sew stockings

-And, making your own no sew or appliqué stockings is a really nice way to add a personal touch to your Christmas decor, without the big spend on a regular shop-bought stocking.
+And, making your own no-sew or appliqué stockings is a really nice way to add a personal touch to your Christmas decor, without the big spend on a regular shop-bought stocking.

 7. Be original with your Christmas wrapping

-Gift wrapping is all part of the Christmas decor package, and if you choose to go fancy, it can be expensive!
+Gift wrapping is all part of the Christmas decor package, and if you choose to go fancy, it can be expensive.

 We love the authentic look of brown paper packages, while you can even reuse paper bags from Primark or other stores like Amazon, as Nicola suggests below, because this is one of the most simple, stylish, eco-friendly and cheap Christmas decor ideas going.

-From Nicola: "I like to reuse the brown paper you get in your Amazon deliveries.
+Nicola likes 'to reuse the brown paper you get in your Amazon deliveries.
 I lay it out on the table with some books over it, and this year I will get the kids to draw on it and use it as wrapping for their grandparents.
-For my friends, I will keep it plain and wrap some twine around it and add some eucalyptus from my garden, so it smells nice and gives it a rustic look."
+For my friends, I will keep it plain and wrap some twine around it and add some eucalyptus from my garden, so it smells nice and gives it a rustic look.'

 8. Make your own decor